• Skip to primary navigation

 • Chop half of the pecans and reserve the other half for decorating the top.

-• Melt chocolate and butter in a heavy bottomed saucepan.
+• Melt chocolate and butter in a heavy-bottomed saucepan.
+Once melted, remove from heat.

-• Once the chocolate has melted remove from heat and add in the brown sugar and corn syrup.
+• Add the brown sugar and corn syrup to the melted butter and chocolate mixture.
 Stir until the sugar melts and is well combined.

-• Add eggs, vanilla, and nuts.
+• Add eggs, vanilla, and chopped pecans.
 Stir well.

 • Remove and allow to cool for 20 minutes or more before serving.